govolution/avet/README.md

 Important Note
 --------------
 Not all techniques will evade every AV engine.
 If one technique or build script does not work, please test another one.
 Feel free to experiment!
-After all this is a toolbox - yet you must wield the hammer yourself.
+After all this is a toolbox - yet you should wield the hammer yourself.

 How to use